srijeet2310/srijeet2310.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Started working as a software engineer at the IOSXE polaris team at Cisco Systems Private Limited in Bangalore, Karnataka, India
+Started working as a software engineer at the IOSXE polaris team at Cisco Systems Private Limited in Bangalore, Karnataka, India.